Skip to content

 “The decision does not rest on the NJSP; we only weigh in on security measures,” he wrote.
 “The [commission] makes the final decision.”

-The reporters and editors at The Jersey Vindicator are dedicated to investigative journalism that informs residents, highlights inequities, and holds those in power accountable.
-If you value our work, please join us with a tax-deductible donation so we can continue reporting.
+The team at The Jersey Vindicator is dedicated to journalism that informs and empowers residents, spotlights truth, advances accountabilty, and sparks change.
+If you value our work, please support us with a tax-deductible donation of any amount.

 Yes, I’ll chip in!